 Paragraph 3 – Chairmanship.
 The meetings shall be instated and presided over by the Chairman of the Board of Directors or during his absence, by the Vice Chairman of the Board of Directors.
 The Chairman of the Meeting shall appoint a secretary to assist him at works.
 In cases of absence or temporary impediment of the Chairman and of the Vice-Chairman of the Board, the General Meeting shall be presided over by another Director of by a person specially designated by the Chairman of the Board of Directors.

 Paragraph 4 – Call Notice.
-The Shareholders’ Meetings shall be called, at least, fifteen (15) consecutive days in advance of the meeting.
+The Shareholders’ Meetings shall be called within the term in advance of the meeting established by the law.

 Article 13 – Proxy.
 In order to participate in the Shareholders’ Meeting, the shareholder shall submit on the date of the meeting: (i) a receipt issued by the depositary financial institution of the book-entry shares held thereby or under custody, as provided for by Article 126 of the Brazilian Corporation Law and/or related to shareholders participating in the fungible custody of registered shares, a statement containing the corresponding shareholding, issued by appropriate authority dated within two (2) business days prior to the Shareholders’ Meeting; or (ii) power of attorney duly regularized as provided for by laws and these Bylaws, in the assumption of shareholder proxy.
 The shareholder or his legal proxy shall attend the Shareholders’ Meeting with his identity documents.